ibm-messaging/mq-metric-samples/README.md

 [mq-golang repository](https://github.com/ibm-messaging/mq-golang) and are also included in the `vendor` tree of this repository.
 They are referenced in the `go.mod` file if you wish to reload all of the dependencies by running `go mod vendor`.

+See the [DEPRECATIONS](DEPRECATIONS.md) file for any planned changes to the metric collectors.

 ## Getting started